Your BAPM Representatives

 ANNP Career framework

 BAPM is currently developing a career framework for ANNPs.
-This working group is chaired by Jo Hodson and is expecting to publish the framework later in 2019.
+This working group is chaired by Jo Hodson and is expecting to publish the framework later in 2020.
 Earlier this year BAPM undertook a survey of ANNPs to find out more about their career history and goals.
-The survey results are being used to inform the career framework and will also be published separately.
+The survey results were written up in an article for Infant Journal.

 Membership is open to any nurse or midwife whose name appears on the Nursing and Midwifery Council professional register and to others directly involved with neonatal care including AHPs.
 They have an annual meeting and other regional activities and a bi-monthly journal - Journal of Neonatal Nursing.